 About the Board

-The Board operates in accordance with the Teacher Registration Act and its subsidiary legislation: the Teacher Registration (General) Regulations 2012 (WA) and the Teacher Registration (Accreditation of Initial Teacher Education Programmes) Regulations 2012 (WA).
+We operate in accordance with the Teacher Registration Act and its subsidiary legislation: the Teacher Registration (General) Regulations 2012 (WA) and the Teacher Registration (Accreditation of Initial Teacher Education Programmes) Regulations 2012 (WA).

 A quality and contemporary regulator of the Western Australian teaching profession that operates in the best interests of children.